Willyb15/weather-api/readme.md

-#Weathe app using canvas tag

-###We will fetcth the current temperature from the openweathermap.org and create a circle tat cooresponds to the current temperature via arc length and color.
+#Weather App created using an API and the ol' HTML Canvas tag
+### Retreived weather data from weathermap.org API
+###Using canvas created a dynamic arc coresponding to the current temperature.
+###It's pretty Sweet